 Hartham Park was the home of the Goddards, a family whose history is inextricably linked with North Wiltshire both as land-owners and politicians.
-Anne Goddard inherited the property in 1785, and was married to Commodore William James, whose enterprise and success in the East India Company led to him becoming Chairman of the Board of Directors, and also provided the funds for Anne to build the Mansion House as we now know it, designed by the fashionable and highly sought after architect James Wyatt.
+Anne Goddard inherited the property in 1785, and was married to Commodore William James, whose enterprise and success in the East India Company led to him becoming Chairman of the Board of Directors, it also provided the funds for Anne to build the Mansion House as we now know it, designed by the fashionable and highly sought after architect James Wyatt.
 This “new” Mansion House was built on the site of a former Tudor farmstead and was completed in 1795.
 Sadly, she did not live to enjoy the house that she had created.
 Severndroog Castle, London, built in 1784 is a memorial to Sir William.
 Lady James wanted to celebrate his most famous exploit when he destroyed the fleet and stronghold of pirates on the island fortress Severn Droog on the west coast of Malabar, India in 1755.

 Henry Hall Joy became the owner of both Hartham House and Hartham Park in the 183o’s and he made the decision that the original Hartham House was superfluous to requirements, and it was knocked down.
 Eventually the estate was sold to the Methuen family.